 - And what should be done about alcohol?

-The cost to the NHS (the UK’s national health service) incurred by smokers is surely on a par with the costs incurred by overindulging in the above types of products.”
+the UK's national health service) incurred by smokers is surely on a par with the costs incurred by overindulging in the above types of products."

 The letter writer certainly has a point but where do you draw the line?

 The most hardened smoker knows deep down that smoking is detrimental to his or her health

 in spite of their being in denial.

 In the last few years, even the mainstream media has spread the word on the dangers of sugar

 .
 That sweet and addictive poison has replaced "fats" as the product to be avoided at all costs.
 At the same time, fats have become the good guys.

 There are definitely pros and cons on the subject of alcohol.
 We have written before on how to ensure a healthy way of enjoying alcohol.